Kapil7982/Kapil7982/README.md

 <!----------- About Section--------------------->

-<h3 align="center"> <i> An aspiring Java Backend Developer is seeking an opportunity to
+<h3 align="center"> <i> Results-driven Full Stack Developer adept in Java, Spring Framework, MySQL,
-work in an environment where I can prove my skills and utilize my knowledge and intelligence in the organization and my growth.
+and related technologies.
+Skilled in Python, React, and NodeJS.
+Seeking to leverage expertise in building robust server-side applications to drive impactful results in a dynamic environment.
     </i> </h3>